THE WORLDS LARGEST BUCKET EXCAVATOR

-The excavator weighs in at thirteen thousand five hundred tons, and travvels along at just over half a Kph.
-Two huge electric motors give a combined power output of twenty two thousand five hundred brake horse power and this makes it the worlds biggest excavator to move under its own power, a true feat of human engineering.
+The excavator weighs in at 13,500 tons, and travels along at just over half a kph.
+Two huge electric motors give a combined power output of 22,500 brake horse power and this makes it the worlds biggest excavator to move under its own power, a true feat of human engineering.

 ACCIDENTS WILL HAPPEN!

 The power of massive machines such as this should never be underestimated as the pictures below testify.
 The excavator accidentally and quite easily picked up a big heavy bulldozer and tossed it onto its boom as if the dozer was a kids toy.

 Had the operator of the Bagger not been told via radio of this accident then he would hardly have noticed.
 As it happened, the function of the bagger was not disrupted, it could have chewed the dozer up and spat it out quite effortlessly.